benbekir/pmdbs2-testing/README.md

 # pmdbs2-testing
-alpha testing of our password manager
+_Repository for alpha testing and bug tracking of our password manager_

+---
+## Installation